k1610221/remote_controller/README.md

 # remote_controller
 ## Overview
-The goal of this project is to control the air conditioner using mobile application via internet.
+The goal of this project is to control the air conditioner via internet.

 ## Hardware
 Development board: WayinTop ESP32 (Espressif ESP32 Dev Module compatible)<br />